-D. RELIGIOUS ACTIVITIES
+F. RELIGIOUS ACTIVITIES

 Religious activity is a significant part of the AGSB's tradition.
-The School celebrates Catholic religious activities and holidays, as well as the feast of St. Ignatius.
+The School celebrates Catholic religious activities and holidays, as the Mass of the Holy Spirit at the beginning of the School year and the commencement of the feast of St. Ignatius.
 Members of the community are encouraged to participate in the School's spiritual life and to say a prayer at the start of each class.